-All of these observations are consistent with the version of the model with signalling frictions.37
+All of these observations are consistent with the version of the model with signalling frictions.
+37

 5.1.2.
 Impacts on the types of conversations.
 We collected information on the number of conversations by type: primary (initiated with the purpose of talking about demonetisation) and secondary (the meeting was initiated for some other purpose but then one of the parties brought up demonetisation).
 Columns 2 and 3 of Table 5 break up the number of conversations that the subject participated in by whether they were secondary (column 2) or primary (column 3).
 Secondary conversations comprise the vast majority, 78%, of reported conversations.
-As columns 2 and 3 make clear, our core results broadly go through for each type of conversation, but significantly more of the impact of the interventions comes from the secondary conversations.
-Secondary with that, column 3 of Supplementary Material, Appendix Table I.1 shows that the gap between the number of conversations in (S, CK) relative to (S, NCK) does not appear to be driven by the seed actively going out to explain the information to others, nor by others actively seeking out the seeds.
-The primary driver of the increase in conversations here is conversations among non-seeds, and we see no evidence of effort by seeds to coordinate conversations about the topic.
+As columns 2 and 3 make clear, our core results broadly go through for each type of conversation, but significantly more of the impact of the interventions comes from the secondary conversations.38 Consistent with that, column 3 of Supplementary Material, Appendix Table I.1 shows that the gap between the number of conversations in (S, CK) relative to (S, NCK) does not appear to be driven by the seed actively going out to explain the information to others, nor by others actively seeking out the seeds.
+The primary driver of the increase in conversations here is conversations about the topic.